adeloyedeji/laravel-db-helper/README.md

 - [ ] Support for automatic setup with MySQL
 - [x] Support for protected property $tableName
 - [x] Support to export files to specified directory
+- [x] Support for generating migrations from database
 - [ ] Support for one to many relationship
 - [ ] Support for many to many relationship
 - [ ] Support for multiple database systems